saper/isoc-wp/readme.markdown

 Automatic Updates
 =================

-**NOTE**:  Unfortunately this "Theme Updater" plugin does not work with WordPress 3.4.
-Therefore **please ignore this section right now**.
-This section will be updated as soon as the Theme Updater plugin works again.

 This theme is designed so that you will receive "automatic update" notifications when a new version of the theme is uploaded.
 To receive these notifications, you need to install the "Theme Updater" plugin from: